3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 Don't get frustrated by all of the new commands because we will have plenty of time to practice them during this course.

-*** You do *** (5m)
-Working with your buddy write on the desk:
-- What is the difference between forking and cloning?
-- What are the steps to initialize a Git repository and link your local repository to a GitHub remote location.
-- How do I record changes in git?
-- How do I check the status of my repository?
-- How do I record notes about what I changed and why?

 ## Labtime
 [Code School Git](https://try.github.io/levels/1/challenges/1)